The car chase scene has been a staple of Hollywood filmmaking for decades.

 The most obvious one is, of course, the cars themselves.
 In our example, we’ll imagine that they’re going 100 miles per hour on a highway in heavy traffic.
 Next, we have the road itself — a highway or a major city street?

 Next there’s the music that plays during the scene.
 It has to be appropriate for what’s going on in the story.
-There should be some sort of rhythm established by the melody line so that
+There should be some sort of rhythm established by the melody line.

 Writing A Car Chase TV Scene